Sustainable Cooks

 HOW TO MAKE Basmati RICE IN INSTANT POT:

-Combine it with the stock/broth or water, olive oil, and salt in the Instant Pot.
+Add the stock/broth/water and salt to the Instant Pot.
 Give it a good stir and then put the lid on.

 Basmati POT IN POT RICE METHOD